This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 designee may appear at such hearings to represent the interest of the state

 insurance fund and/or the surplus fund.
-(4) The bureau shall make payment on
+(4) The bureau will make payment on

 orders of the commission, and district or staff hearing officers in accordance

 with law and rules of the bureau and the industrial commission.
-(5) If the administrator or his or her
+(5) If the administrator or their

 designee is of the opinion that an emergency exists which requires an immediate

-hearing of a claim, he or she may request an emergency hearing.
+hearing of a claim, they may request an emergency hearing, in accordance with

 employers before the bureau.
 Representation of claimants and employers before